chloecramerrr/data_analytics_template/README.md

 - `CHANGELOG.md`: Tracks changes to the project.
 - `.ipynb` files: Jupyter Notebooks for different stages of the project.
 - `TODO.md`: Keeps a to-do list to keep the project on track.
+- `data`: folder to keep all needed data in one spot.
+- `assets`: Keeps a folder of assets needed.
+- `scripts`: Keeps scripts needed.
 ## Usage
 I will store all of my project requirements in the data analytics template for effective and clean work.